Technology

 Our technologies are based on the use of innovative new materials built around metal halide perovskites.
 These materials are outstanding semiconductors which can be synthesized from low-temperature solution processes using earth abundant precursor materials.
 We take advantage of their exceptional high light absorption coefficients and emission efficiencies, as well as their extraordinary colour tunability, for applications as light emitters.

-Perovskite vs Quantum Dots
+Perovskites vs Quantum Dots

 Recently, quantum dots have emerged as innovative phosphors for displays with ultrawide colour gamut (colour space).